-Remember the people who got sick from the FEMA trailers used to house victims of hurricane Katrina that hit Louisiana?88 Environmental
+Remember the people who got sick from the FEMA trailers used to house victims of hurricane Katrina that hit Louisiana?
+Environmental chemicals such as formaldehyde and acetaldehyde, which are found in building materials and cigarette smoke, increase hypertension tightening blood vessels and increase the amount of blood the heart pumps.
+89

-Vasoconstriction can be the result of electromagnetic bombardment.
-For example, 40 minutes on the mobile phone can raise your blood pressure by 10 points.90
+Vasoconstriction can be the result of electro-magnetic bombardment.
+For example 40 minutes on the mobile phone can raise your blood pressure by 10 points.
+90